Fish spa pedicure FAQs

 They provide a treatment in which tiny scavenger fish are used to clean and exfoliate the skin.

 However, the popularity of this treatment declined after concerns were raised that the fish might spread diseases between spa customers.

 During a treatment customers place their feet in tanks of warm freshwater containing dozens of toothless Garra rufa fish, which are about the size of minnows.
 They are also known as doctor or nibble fish.
 They suck and gently nibble away at dry and dead skin.
 The end result is said to leave your feet feeling refreshed and healthy.

-The risk of infection associated with Garra rufa fish pedicures is likely to be very low, according to experts from the Health Protection Agency.
+The risk of infection associated with Garra rufa fish pedicures is likely to be very low, according to experts from the Health Protection Agency (HPA).
 In October 2011 it issued updated advice on fish spas following an investigation.

 Fish tank water may contain a number of microorganisms.
-So there is the potential to catch a range of infections, either from fish to person, water to person or person to person passed on by the water or the fish.
+So there is the potential to contract a range of infections, either from fish to person, water to person or person to person, passed on by the water or the fish.
 However, the HPA says the overall risk of infection is likely to be very low, if the spa operates good standards of hygiene.